Solana trading bots guide (2026 edition)

 • A liquidity monitor for frontrunning or copy trading?

-The logic, tooling, and infrastructure will all depend on this.
-Don’t build a “do-it-all” bot.
+The logic, Solana Web3 API tooling, and infrastructure will all depend on this.
+Don't build a "do-it-all" bot.
 Start narrow.

 Choose your tech stack

-For a middle ground, many use TypeScript for bot logic + plug into fast Rust-based backends or infrastructure.
+For a middle ground, many use TypeScript for bot logic plus fast Rust-based backends or infrastructure.
+You'll also need:

-To compete, use dedicated RPC Fast endpoints—tuned for low-latency access with slot sync, Geyser plugins, and even validator co-location.
-This is especially critical for snipers and arbitrage bots.
+To compete, use dedicated RPC endpoints tuned for low-latency access with slot sync, Geyser plugins, and validator co-location.
+This is especially critical for snipers, arbitrage bots, and liquidations.

 Key RPC features to use: